cloudflare/workers-docs/content/reference/runtime/apis/fetch-event.md

 ## Overview

-With a registered Worker script running in your Cloudflare Edge domain, HTTP requests send a `fetch` event within the [global scope](TODO: Link ServiceWorkerGlobalScope) of the registered Worker.
+With a registered Worker script running in your Cloudflare Edge domain, HTTP requests trigger a `fetch` event within the [global scope](TODO: Link ServiceWorkerGlobalScope) of the registered Worker.
 Every worker listens for `fetch` events and passes incoming requests to the event handler.

 Use this request for example, to display deprecation warnings to responses or display banners explaining upcoming changes.